 the rest of ‘stephanie’s’ healing journey didn’t complete overnight – but it did find resolution swiftly after engaging these 3 questions. it was beautiful to witness, and I so honor her for doing her work.

-after all, when one of us heals, all beings benefit, and are that much closer to living each of our versions of a magical, fulfilled life.
+after all, when one of us heals, all beings benefit, and we’re all that much closer to fulfilling the missions we came here to complete.

-however you decide to engage these 3 questions, I invite you to actually engage them – not just read this article, think ‘hmm, that sounds powerful’ and go on about your day…but actually practice the practice.
-I’d love to hear whatever you wish to share about what arises for you, and honor you for getting curious about the relationships you might have chosen as teachers this time around.
+however you decide to engage these 3 questions, I invite you to actually work with them – not just read this article, think ‘that sounds useful’ and go on about your day…but actually practice the practice.
+I’d love to hear whatever you wish to share about what arises for you, and honor you for getting curious about the relationships you might have chosen as teachers – in your personal or professional life – this time around.

-this seemingly ‘simple’ practice is one way to turn poison into medicine – I wish you ease and grace with it.
+this seemingly ‘simple’ practice is one way to alchemize poison into medicine – I wish you ease and grace with it.

 love,